weaversa/cryptol-course/labs/SAW/SAW.md

 Is this a good idea security-wise?
 Eh, maybe not.
 The assumption that `checkStats` is ALWAYS called before functions that use character stats may be missed.
 So what can we do?
 Using `resolveAttack` as an example, should we rely on its caller to also call `checkStats` and perform error handling ahead of time?
 An argument could be made for performance benefits, but at the cost of security.
 Should we call `checkStats` within `resolveAttack`?
 That strategy would provide more security, but the repeated `checkStats` may be redundant and could hurt performance depending on the use case.
 As we can see, the answer for `checkStats`'s best placement follows the classic "it depends".

 For the sake of argument, let's go with the assumption that `checkStats` is always called BEFORE the call to `resolveAttack`.
 While the stat checks aren't performed in `resolveAttack`, we could include them as preconditions in our contract.
-Let's add the stat checks to our original `resolveAttack_Contract`, problems with case 2's preconditons and all!
+Let's add the stat checks to our original `resolveAttack_Contract`, problems with case 2's preconditions and all!

 ```python
 class resolveAttack_Contract(Contract):